stared/gossipingcommons/README.md

 It is a derivate work of [Creative Commons buttons and cons](https://creativecommons.org/about/downloads), which are [CC-BY licensed]((https://creativecommons.org/licenses/by/4.0/)).

 It was intended to be for the April Fools' Day (2019), but I didn't take this deadline too seriously.
 Plus, you know, it is hard to compete with all these corporate adverts.
+Creative Commons logo changes thx to [design_desk](https://www.fiverr.com/design_desk).

 ## Contribute!